lisazumana03/prp372s-semester1-digitalportfolio/README.md

 **Task:** I took part in was part of a school project, it was a task that involved one of my skills.

-**Action:** I took this module as a way to help me identify what I'm skilled and in and what do I love doing in terms of my interests
+**Action:** I took this module as a way to help me identify what I'm skilled and in and what do I love doing in terms of my interests.

 **Result:** The outcome was gaining a deep understanding in the course so that this understanding can help me accomplish my activities based on the skills that I posess.
 ## Personality Assessment